hapax/hapax.github.io/assets/chandra.md

 	</div>
 	</figure>

-Rather than think about the fate of heavy elements ejected by old stars, we will study the much simpler fate of the compact remnants left behind.
+We will study the other aspect of exploded stars: the compact remnants left behind.
 For most stars, this remnant is called a *white dwarf*.
-Like life, white dwarfs form a link between stars and atoms, and like atoms, they are governed by quantisation.
+White dwarfs also form a link between stars and atoms, and like atoms, they are governed by quantisation.
 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after